pebble-tree/node-foundationdb/README.md

 })
 ```

+Used in this way `getRange` will fetch the data itself in batches, with a gradually increasing size.
+But note that the [transaction size limit still applies](https://apple.github.io/foundationdb/known-limitations.html#large-transactions).

-Async iterators are natively available in node 8 and 9 via the `node --harmony-async-iteration` flag.
+Async iterators are also natively available in node 8 and 9, but you need the `node --harmony-async-iteration` flag to use them.

 ### Manual async iteration